TAB stands for “Teens and Books” or “Teen Advisory Board.”

-TAB Club Sponsors: Mr. Nelson from Shirlington Library, Ms. Wall and Ms. Miller
+TAB Club Sponsors: Ms. Loverich from Central Library, Ms. Wall, and Ms. Miller

 We are always looking for members who like to read, and enjoy talking about what they are reading in a group.
 The only requirements are that you try to read and review at least one book a month, and attend the meetings on a regular basis.

 This year we are looking forward to seeing some movies that have been made from some our favorite young adult novels.

 Find out more about TAB by visiting the Arlington Public Library TAB page.
 There are recommendations of favorite TAB books from all the TABs in Arlington.

 Contact Ms. Wall or Ms. Miller if you are interested–we begin in late September and go through May.
 We meet every other Wednesday during each of the lunches.
 Membership is open all year.